 So the Key Result with the increased weightage will now contribute up to 60% of the overall Objective progress (20% multiplied by 3x).
 If you complete this Key Result fully (100%) and did not even start on the other 2 (0%), then the overall Objective progress will be 60% (OKR score of 0.6).

 Updating the progress of OKRs should ideally be done on a weekly basis.
-You can do it either in the main Objective view page, or the Key Results view page itself.
-The only difference between the two, is that in the Key Results view page, besides using the progress bar slider, you can manually key in the exact value of the Key Result metric.
+You can update OKRs in the “My OKRs” page, the main Objective view page, or the Key Results view page itself.
+In the Key Results view page, besides using the progress bar slider, you can manually key in the exact value of the Key Result metric.

 Note that you cannot update the progress of an Objective manually.
 The progress of an Objective is determined entirely by the progress of its underlying Key Results.
 So when you update the progress of a Key Result, it’s parent Objective’s progress bar automatically updates (based on its weightage).